-You use periodization to follow or take advantage of some core weightlifting principles we call the granddaddy laws of training.
+You use periodization to follow or take advantage of some core weightlifting principles we call the granddaddy training laws.
 The granddaddy principles have been around for as long or even longer than our granddaddies.
 Thus we call them the granddaddy principles.

 One of the granddaddy principles, the general adaptation syndrome (GAS) principle, plays a significant role in why a periodization plan is needed.

 The GAS principle describes the body’s short-term and long-term reactions to resistance training.
-When a muscle is introduced to resistance training, the body’s fitness decrease for a time until the body supercompensates to return to its original state and beyond.
+When a muscle is introduced to resistance training, the body’s fitness decreases for a time until it supercompensates to return to its original state and beyond.